Menu Port of Seattle Logo - Home

 Site Description

 Terminal 10 (T-10) is located on the western side of Harbor Island at 2929 16th Ave SW, Seattle, Washington.
 T-10 is sometimes referred to as Lockheed Yard 1 or Lockheed Upland.
-T-10 consists of Harbor Island Superfund Cleanup Operation Unit (OU) 03 – Lockheed Upland (LU-OU3 or OU3) and includes the adjacent Lockheed Shipyard Sediment OU (LSS-OU7 or OU7).
+T-10 consists of Harbor Island Superfund Site Operable Unit (OU) 03 – Lockheed Upland (LU-OU3 or OU3) and the adjacent Lockheed Shipyard Sediment OU (LSS-OU7 or OU7).

 Site History